Vidro-Software-SL/maphandler/README.md

 - `style` (`object`):
 	- `fill` (`string`): The fill color for the drawn geometry.
 	- `stroke` (`string`): The stroke color for the drawn geometry.
+- `drawOnEnd` (`boolean`): Is is set to `false` geometry will not be added on end drawing.
+The event with the drawn geometry will still be emitted

 > E.G.